skinny85/specnaz/docs/reference-manual.md

 ## Using dependency managers (Maven, Gradle etc.)

 Specnaz is available through the Bintray Maven repository.
-Take a look at the [main readme](../readme.md#getting-specnaz) on how to get it using build tools that also do dependency management
+Take a look at the [main Readme file](../Readme.md#getting-specnaz) on how to get it using build tools that also do dependency management
 (Maven, Gradle, SBT, Ivy etc.).